 5. Apply Security Patches, Update Software and Sunset End-of-Life Technologies

 Security flaws in applications, systems, and devices can be exploited by hackers.
 Applying security patches ensures you’re keeping up with the security updates released to address discovered flaws.
 If this is totally outside of your comfort zone, don’t worry.
 There are many IT consultants and support services that you can hire for help.
+Having antivirus and antimalware protection in place is also an important step toward protecting your company.

 End-of-life technologies typically do not get updated, and as such, use of these technologies should be discontinued.
 If you aren’t sure whether a certain technology is end-of-life, checking the websites for each product is a good place to start.